 - 1. The student choosing this option must prepare a thesis on an appropriate topic approved by his or her supervisory committee. - 2.
 The student must complete a minimum of 24 semester hours of course work.
-In addition and register for a minimum of 6 semester hours of thesis credit.
+In addition, the student must register for a minimum of six (6) semester hours of thesis credit.